Laser treatment of scars

 If the treatment was done to the face, avoid make up for at least 3 days after the procedure.

 Do not scrub the affected area at least 4 weeks, avoid chemical procedures.

+Treatment area and skin around it may turn red, swollen, scabs or vesicles may form.
+They should not be scratched.
 Sometimes pigmentation changes may appear (treated area may lighten or darken in comparison the skin around it), however that usually lasts from a few weeks to several months.

 In very rare cases visible scars may form, skin might crack.

 Scars (from acne), hypertrophic changes with ERBIUM:YAG laser (up to 2 cm2)

 Scars (from acne), hypertrophic changes with CO2 laser (up to 2 cm2)

 Scars (from acne), hypertrophic changes with ERBIUM:YAG laser (up to 4 cm2)